philippd/angular-deferred-bootstrap/README.md

   }
 });
 ```

-## Loading and error indicators
-To make it possible to conditionally show a loading indicator or an error message when the initialization fails, the following CSS classes are set on the HTML body:

-* **async-bootstrap-loading** while the data is loading
-* **async-bootstrap-error** if an error occurs in a resolve function and the app ca not be bootstrapped

-Have a look at the demo pages to see this in action.

 ## Testing
 Since the constants that asyncBootstrap adds to your applications module are not available in your unit tests, it makes sense to provide them in a global beforeEach():